hbctraining/variant_analysis/lessons/09_variant_annotation.md

 <img src="../img/dbSNP_logo.png" width="800">
 </p>

 In addition to adding the annotations that `SnpEff` provides regarding types of mutations, we can also add annotations from dbSNP regarding our variants.
 These annotations will add lots of information to the `INFO` field, but it will also populate the `ID` field in the VCF file with the dbSNP ID for each variant, if it exists.
-In order to do these annotations, we need to have access to a dbSNP VCF file with the annotations along with an index of the VCF file (a `.tbi` file).
-We will be implementing these annotations by using `SnpSift`, which is part of the `SnpEff` package.
+In order to do these annotations, we need to have access to a dbSNP VCF file with the annotations along with an index of the VCF file (a `.tbi` file). **Note, that we have already created these files for you.**

 <details>
   <summary><b>Click here to see how to obtain the dbSNP VCF file and how to index it</b></summary>